robin-raymond/zax.io/handle-hint.md

 #### Converting from a container `handle` pointer to a contained `handle` pointer

-The `lifetimeof` operators can be used to cast a raw pointer to a variable which has a lifetime tied to an original `handle` or `strong` pointer.
+The `lifetime of` operators can be used to cast a raw pointer to a variable which has a lifetime tied to an original `handle` or `strong` pointer.

 A `handle` pointer to a type's instance may contain other types within the instance that share a common lifetime.
 While the lifetime of these contained types are the same as the container type, only a `handle` pointer to the container type may exist (despite both types being considered as a single instance).
-The `lifetimeof` operator is especially useful to create a `handle` pointer of a contained type from a `handle` pointer to a container's type.
+The `lifetime of` operator is especially useful to create a `handle` pointer of a contained type from a `handle` pointer to a container's type.

 Example as follows: